What is happening?

 Please check if your site is affected:

-On or around Feb 1st, 2030, major open source software vendors will release updates that remove IPv4 backwards compatability.
+On or around Feb 1st, 2030, major open source software vendors will release updates that remove IPv4 backwards compatibility.

-Also content and access ISPs listed below will disable backwards compatability.
+Also content and access ISPs listed below will disable backwards compatibility.

-For introduction to IPv6 compatability we recommend you to use form above which produces simplified result for a whole domain.
+For introduction to IPv6 compatibility we recommend you to use form above which produces simplified result for a whole domain.

 It is also possible to test your servers directly using dig and any ping binary that supports IPv6.

 The summary result of the website tests should preferably be a green message